plastic-ocean/Gauntmore/README.md

 Gauntmore is a 2D, top down, hack-and-slash, real-time, roguelike, with procedural tile-based map generation, and permanent death.

-The project is being built for the University of Oregon's CIS 330 in Winter 2015.
+The project is being built at the University of Oregon for CIS 330 in Winter 2015.

 ### Xcode Project